tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-07-slides-for-jekyllconf-overcoming-challenges-with-jekyll.md

 ---
-title: 'Jekyll Conf 2016 slides and video: \"Overcoming challenges in using Jekyll for Tech Docs\"'
+title: Jekyll Conf 2016 slides and video\: \"Overcoming challenges in using Jekyll for Tech Docs\"
 categories:
 - jekyll
 keywords: